 How often should you walk your dog?
 There is no golden rule (“the more, the better” always apply), but here’s a challenge for you to try:

 Initially, walk your dog at least 30 minutes every day for 10 days.
 We can guarantee that after those ten days, or even sooner, you will not recognize your dog.
-The digging may be not gone completely, but it will definitely be reduced, and other misbehavior, such as constant barking, will diminish, too.
+The digging may not go away completely, but it will definitely be reduced, and other misbehavior, such as constant barking, or increased howling will diminish, too.
 After that, of course, you need to realize that walking works, and continue to do it every day or, at least three to five days per week.

 You can try other activities, too.
 Walking is not the only one available, there’s also fetch, biking, swimming, agility and others.
 The most important thing is to find something that you will enjoy yourself, too.
 It’s not that hard when there are many ways to keep a dog active.